ergoserv/handbook/guides/code_style.md

 ### Rake Tasks

 * Put all application rake tasks under the `namespace` named according to appliation.
 This will allow to separate them from all other tasks when you call `rake --tasks`.
+* Use tasks tasks only to call command or service object, avoid putting any business logic into rake tasks.

 ### Testing / RSpec